Colophon

 Build Process

-Written in markdown.
-Generated to static HTML.
-Served from memory.
+The Primary Loop: Markdown → Hugo → Static HTML → Nginx.
 The whole site builds in under a second — fast enough that the build process feels instant, slow enough that it’s clearly doing work.

 No build system complexity.
 No npm dependencies.
 No bundling or transpilation.
 Just markdown → HTML → web.
 The simplest thing that could work, working.

-The Philosophy of Static
+The Philosophy of Static-Plus-Dynamic

 Tools and Dependencies